-A man is facing charges of leaving a gun accessible to the 7-year-old boy who was injured after taking the gun to an Anne Arundel County school in Maryland.
+An Army sergeant in Anne Arundel County is facing charges of leaving a gun accessible to the 7-year-old boy who was injured after taking the gun to a county school in Maryland, authorities said.

 The child brought the handgun into school Wednesday and suffered a non-life-threatening injury to one of his hands when it went off.